KarmaComputing/send-email-asynchronously/README.md

 ### Why does sending an email block my application from loading anyway?

-tldr; Because sending email during script execution is usually synchronous by default rather than asynchronous.
+tldr 1: Because your code has to connect to another server, which takes ages, wait, and then carry on tldr 2: Because sending email during script execution is usually synchronous by default rather than asynchronous, you need to do long-running tasks asynchronously

 e.g. What happens when your application sends an email: